A

 select

 Use "select" to describe the user action of selecting a button, a menu option, a checkbox, and so on.
-Select is a generic term that can refer to any input method.
+"Select" is a generic term that can refer to any input method.
 Don't use "click", "tap", or other device-specific terms.
 See Inclusive Language and Accessibility.

 T